 Voice assistant devices like the Amazon Echo and Google Home are fine by themselves.
 They can be extremely helpful in the kitchen or with other tasks, such as looking up information, playing music, and even telling you how the traffic is right now.
 However, where these devices really shine is in the smarthome department.
 Here’s how to connect your smarthome devices to your Google Home (using Philips Hue as our example) and control them using just your voice.

-The first thing you’ll want to do is open up the Google Home app on your smartphone and tap on the Devices button in the top-right corner of the screen.
+The first thing you’ll want to do is open up the Google Home app on your smartphone and slide open the menu on the left-hand side and choose “Home Control.”

 Tap on the round plus button in the bottom-right corner of the screen.